Summary

 segments about the commutator connected as indicated

-mounted on the frame to rest in contact with the commutator F and
+are mounted on the frame to rest in contact with the commutator

-are connected by conductors 18 with the electric power circuit of
+F and are connected by conductors 18 with the electric power

-the machine.
-Segments 14 of the commutator F are connected with
+circuit of the machine.
+Segments 14 of the commutator F are

-the armature core by means of conductors 19 and 20 which extend
+connected with the armature core by means of conductors 19 and

-through holes 21 formed in the laminae of the core.
-The conductors
+20 which extend through holes 21 formed in the laminae of the

 The connection of the alternate groups of laminae through the

-of the commutator F brings them into electrical connection with
+segments of the commutator F brings them into electrical

-opposite sides of the power line in any one position of the
+connection with opposite sides of the power line in any one

-commutator under the brushes 17.
-The insulation between the groups
+position of the commutator under the brushes 17.
+The insulation

-of laminae in the core together with this connection to the
+between the groups of laminae in the core together with this

-commutator segments in the commutator F which through its effect
+the commutator F which through its effect upon the impressed

-upon the impressed electromotive force prevents sparking at the
+electromotive force prevents sparking at the commutator E and

-commutator E and prevents heating of the armature core under heavy
+prevents heating of the armature core under heavy overloading or

-overloading or sudden reversal of current in the armature
+sudden reversal of current in the armature conductor.

 In Fig.5 I have shown an alternative construction of my armature